Boonie hat: U.S. military boonie hat

 A blue cap with an all-around brim was issued as part of the 1937 blue denim fatigue uniform that was nicknamed the "Daisy Mae hat".

 The M1941 green herringbone twill cloth fatigue uniform featured the same hat.
 The military caps inspired "Johnny Jeep" hats (or "Johnny Jeepers") which were featured on the cover of the August 24, 1942 issue of LIFE magazine and mocked in the accompanying article.
-The cover features two female models wearing the hats in style, while the article notes that the fashion accessory cost $25 at John-Frederic's (from famous milliner known as Mr. John) and the "Army hat" costs 45¢.
+The cover features two female models wearing the hats in style, while the article notes that the fashion accessory costs $25 at John-Frederic's (from a famous milliner known as Mr. John) and the "Army hat" costs 45¢.
 Photos of GIs demonstrating various ways to wear the hat are included in the tongue-in-cheek article.
 Lord & Taylor produced licensed copies for a reduced price; cheap knockoffs ("bootleg imitations") soon followed.

 The boonie hat was introduced to the United States Armed Forces during the Vietnam War, when U.S. Army Green Berets of the 5th Special Forces Group began wearing them in the field, along with Australian and Army of the Republic of Vietnam units.
-These leopard spot or tigerstripe boonie hats were locally procured, and the camouflage cloth was usually salvaged from other uniform items, parachutes, or fabricated by a tailor.
-The name is derived from "boonie", the abbreviated form of boondocks (itself originally American military slang derived from Tagalog bundok, "mountain", during the Philippine–American War).
+These leopard spots or tigerstripe boonie hats were locally procured, and the camouflage cloth was usually salvaged from other uniform items or parachutes, and were fabricated by a tailor in the style of the French chapeau de brousse Mle 1949.
+The name is derived from "boonie", the abbreviated form of boondocks (originally American military slang derived from Tagalog bundok, "mountain", during the Philippine–American War).
 The hat was similar to the hat worn with the pattern 1941 HBT fatigue uniform.

-In 1967, the U.S. Army began issuing boonie hats, as the "Hat, Jungle, with Insect Net", made of cotton and wind-resistant poplin, in olive drab, tigerstripe, and ERDL pattern.
+In 1967, the U.S. Army began issuing boonie hats, such as the "Hat, Jungle, with Insect Net", made of cotton and wind-resistant poplin, in olive drab, tigerstripe, and ERDL pattern.
 It was meant to supplement and replace the patrol and baseball caps that had been in service since World War II.
 As the U.S. military evolved away from a garrison mentality, the boonie hat found a permanent place as part of the uniform of all services.
-The boonie hat has changed little through the decades since the Vietnam War and was used in the Iraq War and still in the War in Afghanistan as an alternative to the patrol cap.
+The boonie hat has changed little through the decades since the Vietnam War and was used in both the Iraq War and the War in Afghanistan as an alternative to the patrol cap.
 The U.S. military boonie hat has come in a variety of camouflage patterns; the current assortment includes Woodland, three-color desert, UCP, MultiCam, and both desert and woodland versions of MARPAT, as well as the Air Force ABU pattern.
 The boonie hat is often worn with the wearer's rank insignia pinned or sewn to the front, above the branch loops.